freedompuls/MsMER/README.md

 conda install --yes -c pytorch pytorch=1.7.0 torchvision cudatoolkit=<your-cuda-version>
 pip install -e .
  ```
  Next, navigate to any file and run it.
-It may take ''20-25" hours to coverage on **1** 3080Ti gpus.
+It may take ''20-25" hours to coverage on **1** 3080Ti gpu.
  ```bash
 # module folder
 cd MsMER